Manage GCP Instant Snapshot IAM Permissions

 • Full policy replacement (InstantSnapshotIamPolicy)

-These omissions are intentional: the goal is to illustrate how member-level access grants are wired, not provide drop-in IAM modules.
+These omissions are intentional: the goal is to illustrate how each IAM resource type is wired, not provide drop-in access control modules.
 See the InstantSnapshotIamMember resource reference for all available configuration options.

 Let's manage GCP Instant Snapshot IAM Permissions